 Q: When does the housing application process for the following academic process year take place?

-A: Updated information will be available in December for returning residents regarding college apartments and the lottery process.
-In addition, the housing application process for students returning to Esseff and Holy Cross will be held in mid March following the winter break.
+A: Updated information will be available in November for returning residents regarding college apartments and the lottery process.
+In addition, the housing application process for students returning to Esseff and Holy Cross will be held in mid-March, following winter break.
 Information about the process will be made available at floor/hall meetings prior to the winter break.

 Q: What are the qualifications to live off campus?

 A: All first-year and sophomore students under the age of twenty-one are required to live in college operated housing or in the home of their parent or guardian or close relative (who is not a student and is over the age of 30).
 Commuting students must reside in the home of their parent or legal guardian within 45 miles of campus.
 Students wishing to move off-campus must have a 2.5 GPA, and have completed 57 credit hours to reach junior status.
 To remain off-campus as a senior, the student must have completed 87 credit hours.

 Length – 16 feet 11 inches

 Depth – 2 feet 3 inches

 Width – 3 feet 1 inch